 What’s the Difference Between Mould and Mildew

-Although they are both types of fungus, and Moulds and Mildew are distinct species and are quite easy to tell apart.
+Mould and mildew are both types of fungus, and are related, but there is a clear difference between them, and they are quite easy to tell apart.

 What does Mould Look Like